Sergio Momesso: Vancouver Canucks

-At the trade deadline in 1991, Momesso was dealt to the Vancouver Canucks in a six-player deal along with Geoff Courtnall, Cliff Ronning, and Robert Dirk for Garth Butcher and Dan Quinn.
-The deal would prove to favor Vancouver, as all four players they acquired would be significant contributors for several seasons.
+At the trade deadline in 1991, the Blues dealt Momesso to the Vancouver Canucks in a six-player deal along with Geoff Courtnall, Cliff Ronning, and Robert Dirk in exchange for Garth Butcher and Dan Quinn.
+The trade would turn out to favour Vancouver, as all four players they acquired would be significant contributors for several seasons.
 Momesso got his Canuck career off to a fine start, recording 6 goals in 11 games to help the team on a successful late-season push to qualify for the playoffs.

 Momesso's stay in Vancouver would be the longest stop of his career.
-Through his first two seasons in Vancouver, he played largely on a line with Jim Sandlak and his former St. Louis teammate Cliff Ronning, with the two large wingers used to create space for Ronning.
-(As a result, the line would be known as 'the Twin Towers').
-In 1991–92, he played some of the best hockey of his career to finish with 20 goals and 43 points despite missing 26 games due to injury.
-In 1992–93, he had another solid year to finish with 18 goals and 38 points, as well as a career-high 200 penalty minutes.
+Through his first two seasons with the Canucks, he largely played on a line with Jim Sandlak and former St. Louis teammate Cliff Ronning, with the two large wingers, Sandlak and Momesso, used to create space for centre Ronning.
+As a result, the line would be known as "the Twin Towers."
+In 1991–92, he played some of the best hockey of his career, finishing with 20 goals and 43 points despite missing 26 games due to injury.
+In 1992–93, he had another solid year with 18 goals and 38 points, as well as a career-high 200 penalty minutes.

 1993–94 would be a struggle for Momesso, as he finished with just 27 points, his lowest total since 1989.
 However, he redeemed himself in the 1994 playoffs, as his strong physical play on a line with Martin Gelinas and Nathan LaFayette was one of the catalysts for Vancouver's run to the Stanley Cup Finals.
-Along the way, he scored an overtime winner against the Dallas Stars.
+Along the way, he scored an overtime winner in the second round of the playoffs against the Dallas Stars.